Gluten free tea loaf

 Add the egg and gluten free flour to the soaked fruit and give everything a good mix.

-Transfer the mixture into the prepared tin and then pop it into the oven.
+Transfer the mixture into the prepared tin, sprinkle with muscovado sugar and then pop it into the oven.

 Bake for approximately 40-50 minutes until the tea loaf is golden brown and feels firm when you press the top.
 It’s best to double check it’s thoroughly cooked by inserting a knife into the centre of the cake.
-If it comes out clean, it’s full baked.
+If it comes out clean, then it’s fully baked.

 Remove from the oven and allow to cool slightly before turning the loaf out of the tin and peeling off the greaseproof.